louhisuo/qnap-homelab/building-vm-base-image.md

 https://wiki.debian.org/MachineId
 https://wiki.qemu.org/Features/GuestAgent

 TO-DO #1:
 ---
 Study if anything needs to be installed from QNAP guest-tools.iso.
 It is distributed as part of Virtualization Station package for QNAP and its location can be found within QNAP with command 'find / -name guest_tools.iso'

 TO DO #2:
 ---
 Study how DUID is used as dhcp-client-identifier / Client-ID in DHCP queries and is there a convinient command to print it.
 Machine-ID which can be printed using 'hostnamectl' or 'cat /etc/machine-id' seems to be used to construct DUID.
+A goal is to optimize IP address allocation for VM images.

 TO DO #3:
 ---
-Build downscaled, cloud optimized base image from Ubuntu Minimal (https://wiki.ubuntu.com/Minimal).
+Build even further downscaled, cloud optimized base image from Ubuntu Minimal (https://wiki.ubuntu.com/Minimal).
+A goal is to optimize VM bootup time and decrease footprint of a base image.
 Parked for timebeing.
 Deploying Ubuntu Minimal requires converting .img to able to use it within QNAP Virtualization Station.
 Need to work with toolchain and environment as conversion tools are not natively available for QNAP.

 Create VM (Ubuntu Minimal cloud image)